davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

     Dispatch();

-    // We're about the dispose the object so make sure nobody else captures this instance DisposableThing.Current = null;
+    // We're about to dispose the object so make sure nobody else captures this instance DisposableThing.Current = null;
 }